Case study·Humanos × Ralio·ralio.agents.v3·v1 · anchored 2026-05-19

 04 · Audit

-Each transaction emits a cryptographic Proof attached to the settlement.
-Auditors query; they don’t reconstruct.
+Each transaction emits a verifiable record attached to the settlement.
+Auditors query Humanos directly, with no internal log access required.

 05 · Update